 Fancy cutting costs, boosting staff morale and lessening your impact on the environment in one go?
 We’ve collated all you need to know about recycling your business waste...

 According to the Waste Resources Action Programme, a quarter of England’s waste is produced by its businesses.
-Making recycling a responsibility that any business is socially obliged to acknowledge.
+This makes recycling a responsibility that any business is socially obliged to acknowledge.